Gatsby Vercel Deployment¶

 For example, if you're using the Gatsby and Snipcart starter you will also provide the Snipcart API key.
 The project Readme always describes the needed variables.

-To obtain the Flotiq API key - go to your Flotiq account and click your profile icon in the sidebar and go to API keys:
+To obtain the Flotiq API key - in your Flotiq account, click API keys

 You can either select the application-wide read-only key: